Overview

 Safe Medical Practices

 Using sterile equipment for medical and cosmetic treatments helps avoid the spread of blood-borne infections.
 When getting tattoos, piercings, or blood testing, be sure that single-use needles and sanitized instruments are utilized.
-HIV, hepatitis B, and hepatitis C are easily transmitted by infected needles and other medical equipment.
-Adhering to strict hygiene and sterilization practices decreases the chance of accidental infection for both healthcare personnel and patients.
-Avoiding shared needles, especially in drug-related or non-professional medical situations, is crucial for lowering the risk of dangerous infections.
+Contaminated needles and other medical instruments readily spread HIV, hepatitis B, and hepatitis C. Adhering to strict hygiene and sterilization practices decreases the chance of accidental infection for both healthcare personnel and patients.
+Avoiding shared needles, especially in drug-related or non-professional medical situations, is crucial for lowering the risk of dangerous diseases.

-By following these precautions, you can greatly lower your risk of developing an STD, even in non-sexual settings.
-Prevention, through both immunizations and good cleanliness, is the strongest line of protection for your long-term health.
+By following these precautions, you can greatly lower your risk of developing an STD, even in nonsexual settings.
+Through immunizations and good cleanliness, prevention is the strongest line of protection for your long-term health.

 When To Seek Medical Help